Prepare the data for deposit

 • Method descriptions or technical reports

-• Information about processed data, how they have been processed etc.
+• Information about how the data have been processed

 • Syntax for derived variables